KevinConti/webdevsanity/content/post/understanding-the-css-box-model.md

 {{< /highlight >}}

+**Border**

-#### Border - The border for this element is that thin black line all around the block
+The border for this element is that thin black line all around the block

 {{< highlight css >}}